dourvaris/nano-python/docs/rpc/methods/account.rst

    Wait for payment of **amount** to arrive in **account** or until **timeout** milliseconds have elapsed.

+   :param account: Account to wait for payment
    :type account: str

+   :param amount: Amount in raw of funds to wait for payment to arrive
    :type amount: int

+   :param timeout: Timeout in milliseconds to wait for
    :type timeout: int

    :raises: :py:exc:`raiblocks.rpc.RPCException`